A Measure of Predictive Sharpness for Probabilistic Models: Comparisons and Numerical Examples

-To demonstrate the behavior of the continuous sharpness measure in multidimensional cases, we evaluate S$(d_*)$ for a simplistic example distribution defined over the three-dimensional unit cube $\Omega = [0,1]^3$.
+To demonstrate the behavior of $S(f)$ in multidimensional settings, we provide a simple numerical example with a distribution defined over the three-dimensional unit cube $\Omega = [0,1]^3$.
 The uniform distribution over the cube is defined by:

-This distribution places equal weight over all outcomes, representing maximum uncertainty over the domain, thus achieving the minimum sharpness score, S$(f_U) = 0$.
+This distribution places equal weight over all outcomes, thus achieving the minimal sharpness score, S$(f_U) = 0$.
 To contrast with the uniform case, we construct a density that places 99\% of the probability mass uniformly within one octant---specifically, the subcube $[0, 0.5]^3$---and distributes the remaining 1\% evenly across the other seven octants.
 This yields the following piecewise-constant probability density function:

 This density strongly concentrates mass in a localized region of the outcome space, suppressing the majority of the domain.
-Using a minimal discretization of the domain, we compute:
+We obtain

-which reflects the proximity of the predictive distribution to excluding 7/8 of the possible outcome space.
-S$(d_*)$ is thus also applicable in multidimensional cases.
+reflecting the proximity of the predictive distribution to excluding 7/8 of the possible outcome space.
+Further analysis of multidimensional distributions is presented in the following section.